"Deal with a demon. That's like, the number one rule of things you're not supposed to do with demons, right before having sex with them."

 Featured story: A SPELL FOR LUCK

 A Spell For Luck is included in A Fool For You, an anthology of trickster stories from Less Than Three Press.
-This page will continue to be updated with news and buy links.

 Tom is a bored witch who just turned 21.
 When he's forced to spend the summer studying magic at his Aunt Lucinda's house, he looks for any way to escape back to the city.

 Maybe that means cutting a deal with the demon who wants to get friendly.
 Intimate, even.

 Tom really should know better.

 Simon Sorrelion was not having the best week.

 Lucinda could have warned him.
 She could have said, "Simon, my terribly attractive nephew is coming to stay.
 He's got lovely black hair and he's very young but acts like he's the center of the universe."

 She had informed him of Thomas's visit out of courtesy, but the words "terribly attractive" had not been uttered.
 Only "nephew," which did not come close to encompassing the whole problem.

 The last few months of Simon's very long life had been frustrating in ways he could not understand.
 Mildred had faded away.
 Her frail body had become empty, like a pot of water left to boil too long.
 Then there had been the people and the noise as all of her things—their things—were packed away in boxes.
 It had been an agony of indecision, with only one certainty: he could not stay in that house with a non-magical family.